(A) Members of the board of trustees

 (G) Meetings of the board of trustees

-(a) The annual organizational meeting of the board is its first regularly scheduled meeting of the fiscal year.
+(a) The annual organizational meeting of the board is its last regularly scheduled meeting of the fiscal year.
 Other regular meetings will be scheduled and posted for public notice at least five days in advance.